-The result of the most recent Main Memory Page to Buffer Compare operation is indicated using bit 6 of the status register.
-If bit six is a zero, then the data in the main memory page matches the data in the buffer.
-If bit six is a one, then at least one bit of the data in the main memory page does not match the data in the buffer.
+The result of the most recent main memory page to buffer compare operation is indicated using bit 6 of the status register.
+If bit 6 is a zero, then the data in the main memory page matches the data in the buffer.
+If bit 6 is a one, then at least one bit of the data in the main memory page does not match the data in the buffer.

-Bit one in the Status Register is used to provide information to the user whether or not the sector protection has been enabled or disabled, either by software-controlled method or hardware-controlled method.
-A logic 1 indicates that sector protection has been enabled and logic 0 indicates that sector protection has been disabled.
+Bit 1 of the status register is used to provide information to the user whether sector protection has been enabled or disabled, either by the software-controlled or hardware-controlled method.
+A logic one indicates that sector protection has been enabled, and logic zero indicates that sector protection has been disabled.

-Bit zero in the Status Register indicates whether the page size of the main memory array is configured for "power of 2" binary page size (512-bytes) or standard DataFlash page size (528-bytes).
-If bit zero is a one, then the page size is set to 512-bytes.
-If bit zero is a zero, then the page size is set to 528-bytes.
+Bit 0 o the status register indicates whether the page size of the main memory array is configured for a "power of two" binary page size (512 bytes) or a standard DataFlash page size (528 bytes).
+If bit 0 is a one, then the page size is set to 512 bytes.
+If bit 0 is a zero, then the page size is set to 528 bytes.

-The device density is indicated using bits five, four, three, and two of the status register.
-For the AT45DB161D, the four bits are 1011 The decimal value of these four binary bits does not equate to the device density; the four bits represent a combinational code relating to differing densities of DataFlash devices.
+The device density is indicated using bits 5, 4, 3, and 2 of the status register.
+For the AT45DB321D, the four bits are 1101.
+The decimal value of these four binary bits does not equate to the device density - the four bits represent a combinational code relating to differing densities of DataFlash devices.
 The device density is not the same as the density code indicated in the JEDEC device ID information.
 The device density is provided only for backward compatibility.

-Table 11-1.
+Table 9-1.
 Status Register Format

-Bit 7 Bit 6 Bit 5 Bit 4 Bit 3 Bit 2 Bit 1 Bit 0 RDY/BUSY COMP 1 0 1 1 PROTECT PAGE SIZE
+Bit 7 Bit 6 Bit 5 Bit 4 Bit 3 Bit 2 Bit 1 Bit 0 RDY/BUSY COMP 1 1 0 1 Protect Page size

-12. Deep Power-down
+10. Deep Power-down

-After initial power-up, the device will default in standby mode.
-The Deep Power-down command allows the device to enter into the lowest power consumption mode.
-To enter the Deep Power-down mode, the \overline{CS} pin must first be asserted.
-Once the \overline{CS} pin has been asserted, an opcode of B9H command must be clocked in via input pin (SI).
-After the last bit of the command has been clocked in, the \overline{CS} pin must be de-asserted to initiate the Deep Power-down operation.
-After the \overline{CS} pin is de-asserted, the will device enter the Deep Power-down mode within the maximum t{EDPD} time.
-Once the device has entered the Deep Power-down mode, all instructions are ignored except for the Resume from Deep Power-down command.
+After an initial power-up, the device will default to standby mode.
+The deep power-down command allows the device to enter into the lowest power-consumption mode.
+To enter the deep power-down mode, the \overline{CS} pin must first be asserted.
+Once the \overline{CS} pin has been asserted, an opcode of B9H must be clocked in via the input pin (SI).
+After the last bit of the command has been clocked in, the \overline{CS} pin must be deasserted to initiate deep power-down operation.
+After the \overline{CS} pin is deasserted, the device will enter the deep power-down mode within a maximum time of t{EDPD} .
+Once the device has entered the deep power-down mode, all instructions are ignored, except for the resume from deep power-down commands.

-Table 12-1.
+Table 10-1.
 Deep Power-down

-Command Opcode Deep Power-down вэн
+Command Opcode Deep power-down вэн

-Figure 12-1.
+Figure 10-1.
 Deep Power-down

-12.1 Resume from Deep Power-down
+10.1 Resume from Deep Power-down

-The Resume from Deep Power-down command takes the device out of the Deep Power-down mode and returns it to the normal standby mode.
-To Resume from Deep Power-down mode, the \overline{CS} pin must first be asserted and an opcode of ABH command must be clocked in via input pin (SI).
-After the last bit of the command has been clocked in, the \overline{CS} pin must be de-asserted to terminate the Deep Power-down mode.
-After the \overline{CS} pin is de-asserted, the device will return to the normal standby mode within the maximum t{RDPD} time.
+The resume from deep power-down command takes the device out of the deep power-down mode and returns it to the normal standby mode.
+To resume from deep power-down mode, the \overline{CS} pin must first be asserted, and an opcode of ABH must be clocked in via the input pin (SI).
+After the last bit of the command has been clocked in, the \overline{CS} pin must be deasserted to terminate the deep power-down mode.
+After the \overline{CS} pin is deasserted, the device will return to the normal standby mode within a maximum time of t{RDPD} .
 The \overline{CS} pin must remain high during the t{RDPD} time before the device can receive any commands.
-After resuming form Deep Power-down, the device will return to the normal standby mode.
+After resuming from deep power-down, the device will return to the normal standby mode.